-In undergraduate and certificate programs, a minimum of 12 units per semester is required for students to maintain full-time status.
-In graduate programs, a minimum of 9 units per semester is required for students to maintain full-time status.
+In undergraduate and certificate programs, a minimum of 12 credits per semester is required for students to maintain full-time status.
+In graduate programs, a minimum of 9 credits per semester is required for students to maintain full-time status.